nicolasnascimento/Weather-BDD/README.md

 # Weather - BDD

-An example iOS application written as an example of the proposed workflow.
+An iOS application written as an example of the proposed workflow.

 # Features